Top 10 Butterfly Host Plants to Attract Pollinators

 Viola, Zones 3 to 10

-Try this pretty option if you’ve got partial shade.
+Try this pretty option if you’ve got a shady spot.
 Perennial violets bloom in spring and prefer partial shade.
 Annual violas actually prefer full sun but will thrive in cooler temperatures of partial shade.
 They’re dainty plants with a maximum height of only about 6 inches.

 Quercus, Zones 3 to 10

-Butterfly benefits: Young oak leaves are favorites of the caterpillars of Horace’s duskywing and banded hairstreak.
+Butterfly benefits: Young oak leaves are favorite butterfly host plants of the caterpillars of Horace’s duskywing and banded hairstreak.

 Anaphalis margaritacea, Zones 3 to 8